Compare

 Works Offline

 Airplane mode, air-gapped networks, flaky hotel Wi-Fi — once you've built a .db file, Neuledge keeps working without any network connection.
+The tradeoff: the registry is rebuilt daily, but your local copy stays frozen until you reinstall it.

 Version-Specific Docs